SonicTHI/SaveOurShip2Experimental/README.md

 **As of V69, 1.3 version is no longer maintained.**

-**While this version is official you use it at your own risk.** It is backwards compatible with the STEAM release however it adds features that might not get adopted into the STEAM version and might cause issues when trying to move from SOS2EXP back to STEAM.
+**While this version is officialy endorsed, it is not made by RHX media and you use it at your own risk.** It is backwards compatible with the STEAM release however it adds features that might not get adopted into the STEAM version and might cause issues when trying to move from SOS2EXP back to STEAM.
 While most of these issues can be solved with the dev mode or some minor save editing, no support will be provided in this case.

 **Make a separate save while NOT IN A SHIP BATTLE before switching to this version and unsubscribe from SOS2 on STEAM!**